daveyeb/node-enigma/README.md

 Contribute
 ----------

-Clone this repo and make a script inside the folder to test outputs with `require('./libs/node-enigma')`.
+Clone this repo to add custom wheels.
+Make a script inside the folder to test outputs with `require('./lib/node-enigma')`.
 Any fixes, cleanup or new features are always appreciated.